minmit/verification_assingments/README.md

 For modeling purposes, we assume that **if the output port is set to 10, the packet will be dropped**.
 The packet will also be dropped if it's destination IP address does not match any of the prefixes specified by the rules in the table.

+Note that the rules are **prioritized** by their order.
+The rules that appear earlier have higher priorities.
+If a packet matches more than one rule, it will be assigned an output port based on the rule that appears earlier than the others.

 We would like to model the forwarding behavior that results from this table in logic, and given a IP prefix $p$, we would like to be able to ask the following query:

 *Would any packets whose destination IP address belongs to p be dropped by this table?*